LSanten/MMS-Bubbles/Zettelkasten/MMSMeatStickA.md

 94% of mammal biomass on this planet (excluding humans) is livestock.

 ## Putting agriculture & animal agriculture into climate change context...
 Citing from [[AGRICULTURE-A]]: Agriculture contributes about 25% of  all greenhouse gas (GHG) emissions, and about 80% of  that comes from products of  animal agriculture such as meat, milk, and eggs.
 The agriculture industry has major impacts on the environment, as live-stock production accounts for 70% of  all agricultural land and 30% of  the land surface [...]
-Another 25% of  greenhouse gases are from electricity and heat.
+Another 25% of  greenhouse gases are from electricity and heat (Mulvaney 2020, p.
+218 f.).

+__________
+REFERENCES

+Mulvaney, D. (2020).
+Sustainable Energy Transitions: Socio-Ecological Dimensions of Decarbonization (1st ed.
+2020, p.
+258).
+Palgrave Macmillan.